Røyken Upper Secondary School

-Røyken Upper Secondary School (Norwegian: Røyken videregående skole) is an upper secondary school situated in Røyken, Viken county, Norway.
+Røyken Upper Secondary School (Norwegian: Røyken videregående skole) is an upper secondary school situated in Asker, Akershus, Norway.

 The school was established in 1978, and the first Headmaster was Olav J. Aadnekvam.
 The present Headmaster is Ole K. Sageng, and the present Deputy Headmaster is Ellen Watkinson.
 About 800 pupils attend the school, which offers 7 different programs in the Norwegian upper secondary school system.

 Røyken videregående skole is an UNESCO-Associated Schools Project school, and offers several international exchange programs.
 Catherine Coleman (who became a NASA astronaut)(USA) and Una Tomasevic (Yugoslavia) were exchange students to Røyken videregående skole during the 1978–79 school year.

 About 800 pupils attend the school in 38 classes.
 The school offers a wide range of teaching programs in both vocational subjects and study preparatory education programs.
 Røyken Upper Secondary School cooperates with many companies in the placement of professional students in practice, and has a good cooperation with various institutions that contribute to the teaching.
 The school also has close contact with schools abroad and has regular student exchange projects every year.